Fee Exemption for Disabled Veterans

 Veteran/Disabled Veteran Designation for Driver Licenses and Identification cards

-DPS offers a VETERAN designation printed on the face of driver licenses and identification cards for qualifying veterans.
+The department offers a VETERAN and DISABLED VETERAN designation printed on the face of driver licenses and identification cards for qualifying veterans.

 To be eligible for the veteran designation, an individual must be a veteran who was honorably discharged or has a general discharge (under honorable conditions).